-- 53.1 Eden Gardens supports Community Greening, an initiative of the Botanic Gardens Trust and NSW Department of Housing, by regularly providing plants and materials for communal gardening projects within disadvantaged communities.
+53.1 Eden Gardens supports Community Greening, an initiative of the Botanic Gardens Trust and NSW Department of Housing, by regularly providing plants and materials for communal gardening projects within disadvantaged communities.
 Since 2011 the Eden Foundation has donated \$600,000 to support Youth Community Greening, an off-shoot of Community Greening.
-Through this program Eden has helped established more than 120 school and community garden projects and reached more than 21,000 individuals living in communities in need. - 53.2 Eden Gardens supports this local volunteer gardening service which helps elderly and disadvantaged people remain independent and stay in their homes longer. - 53.3 From my complex alone, I know number of elderly people who enjoyed gardening work at Eden Gardens.
+Through this program Eden has helped established more than 120 school and community garden projects and reached more than 21,000 individuals living in communities in need.

+53.2 Eden Gardens supports this local volunteer gardening service which helps elderly and disadvantaged people remain independent and stay in their homes longer.

+53.3 From my complex alone, I know number of elderly people who enjoyed gardening work at Eden Gardens.
 With diminishing nursery on the property, this valuable offering to public will be affected negatively.

-53.3 As of 19th of March 2023, 1370 reviews on Google Maps gave average rating of 4 (out of 5), highlighting the fact that community is very eager to have open-spaces such as Eden Gardens:
+53.3 As of 17th of July 2023, 1423 reviews on Google Maps gave average rating of 4 (out of 5), highlighting the fact that community is very eager to have open-spaces such as Eden Gardens: and there is no mention of the development proposal: